spacive/mercury-player/README.md

 - maybe remake the whole backend in vlc to improve support for windows

+## How to run:
+python3 run.py
+Optionally, but heavily recommended, add run.py to your PATH

 ### Prerequisites

 Mercury uses Gstreamer via PyGObject (gi) for audio playback.